The Dybbuk: Act I

 The play is set in the Jewish town (shtetl) of Brinitz, presumably near Miropol, Volhynia, in the Pale of Settlement.
 No date is mentioned, but it takes place after the death of David of Talne, who is said to be "of blessed memory", in 1882.

-Three idlers lounge in the synagogue, telling stories of the famed hasidic Tzadikim and their mastery of Kabbalah powers.
+Three idlers lounge in the synagogue, telling stories of the famed Hasidic tzadikim and their mastery of Kabbalistic powers.
 They are accompanied by the Messenger, a sinister stranger who demonstrates uncanny knowledge of the subject.

 Khanan, a dreamy, emaciated student, joins them.
-Upon seeing him, the three gossip of his reputed dealing with the secret lore.
+Upon seeing him, the three gossip about his reputed dealings with the secret lore.
 They discuss Leah, the daughter of rich Sender, whose suitors are constantly faced with new demands from her father until they despair.
 Khanan, who is obviously in love with her, rejoices when one of the idlers tells another proposed match came to nothing.
 Then Sender himself enters, announcing that he wavered but eventually closed the deal.
 The townspeople flock to congratulate him.
 Khanan is shocked, mumbling all his labors were in vain, but then something dawns on him and he is ecstatic.
 He falls to the floor.
 The townspeople are busy with Sender, but eventually notice Khanan and try to awake him.
-They discover he is dead, and that he clasped the Book of Raziel.
+They discover he is dead, and that he was clasping the Sefer Raziel HaMalakh.